 Pertussis (also known as whooping cough) is a highly contagious infection of the respiratory tract.
-It spreads through droplets when an infected person coughs or sneezes.
+It spreads easily from person to person through droplets when an infected person coughs, sneezes, or talks.
+Thick mucus forms deep inside the airways.
+This leads to serious coughing spells that make a "whooping" sound.
+The sound is caused by a sharp intake of breath.
 Because pertussis can be very serious, it’s important to know when to seek medical care.

+Children who have had all of their vaccines are usually protected from whooping cough.
 Babies and preschool-age children are most at risk.
-At age 2 months, most infants in the United States start the vaccination series to prevent pertussis.
+At age 2 months, most infants in the U.S. start the vaccine series to prevent pertussis.
 But the effects of the vaccine fade as children get older, so teens and adults can also get the disease.

 Has a blue color to his or her skin (check fingertips and around mouth).
 (If there is a blue color, call 911.)

-Has had a seizure caused by the fever
+Has had a seizure cause by the fever